ken-power/SensorFusionND-Lidar-ObstacleDetection/README.md

 ## Source files

-* `environment.cpp`: This is the starging point, and contains the `main()` function.
+* `environment.cpp`: This is the entry point, and contains the `main()` function.
 This is also the place where the hyperparameters are defined.
 * `processPointClouds.h, processPointClouds.cpp`: Class that encapsulates PCL library Functions for processing point clouds.
 The function `ProcessPointClouds<PointT>::SegmentPlaneCustomRansac3D()` contains a custom implementation of the RANSAC algorithm for segmentation.
 * `kdtree.h`: A custom implementation of a KD-Tree.
+The function `ProcessPointClouds<PointT>::EuclideanClustering()` uses the custom KDTree to implement Euclidean Clustering.
 * `render/box.h`: Structures for creating bounding boxes.
 * `render/render.h, render.cpp`: Code that uses the PCL library to render point clouds and bounding boxes.

 ## Build files

 * `CMakeLists.txt`: A [CMake file](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) containing the set of directives and instructions describing the project's source files and targets (executable, in this case).
 This creates a `make` file.

 ## Point Cloud Data files

 The [data/sensors/pcd folder](./data/sensors/pcd) contains a set of Point Cloud data files.

 ## Media files